David Rabkin

 The Works

 The Heart of the Matter series aims to reveal essences, generally of places, but occasionally of concepts.
 Each piece is an experiment in the development of an evolving way of sensing the world and a set of techniques.
 All start with my own photographs of something that moved me.
 And all attempt to convey what I feel rather than what I see.
-In terms of technique, what’s shared across them is the use of blur and collage, and (generally) the use of of photographs taken in the same place as a set.
+In terms of technique, what’s shared across them is my near-universal use of blur and collage, and (generally) the use of of a collection of photographs all taken in the same place; that said, my technique is evolving.
+Who knows where it will go?

 The use of blur is central to my technique.
-It takes away the visual detail and sharpness that our eyes tend to crave and thus draws attention as our minds try to find clarity that isn’t present.
-At the same time, blur damps down distracting details, thus allowing what’s truly essential to emerge, gently yet powerfully.
+It takes away the visual detail and sharpness that our eyes tend to crave and thus draws attention as our minds seek out what actually isn’t present in the image.
+At the same time, blur damps down distracting details, thus allowing what’s truly essential to emerge gently yet powerfully.

-I use composite images to provide contrast and complementarity, tension and release, oneness and separateness, all of which contribute to a coherent whole.
+I use composite images and collage to provide contrast and complementarity, tension and release, oneness and separateness, all of which contribute to a coherent whole.

 These works present well at large, even architectural, scale; yet they are also remarkably powerful when small.
-I have learned that when a viewer is too close (or the image too large), the panels dominate while the background fades almost into non-existence.
-With distance, though, the background comes alive, resolving into a landscape with its own meaningful role in the composition.
+I have learned that when a viewer is close (or the image large), the panels dominate while the background fades almost into non-existence.
+With distance, the background comes alive, resolving into a landscape with its own meaningful role in the composition.
 Distance also enhances the interplay between panels.
-As a result, a large image placed in a medium-sized room may lack impact, whereas a smaller piece similarly located truly can sing.
-My feeling is that with a piece that’s 24″ across, it’s best to make sure that viewers can stand 10 or so feet away.
+As a result, a large image placed in a small space may lack its full impact; a view may experience it up close but never be able to back off from it sufficiently to appreciate its full range of moods.
+My feeling is that with a piece that’s 24″ across, it’s best to make sure that viewers can enjoy it up close and also from at least 10 or so feet away.
 I hope that viewers are inclined to study my works closely and that they also have the opportunity to back off enough to experience each piece’s full impact.

 My images are meant to be physical objects, printed rather than presented on a monitor.
 I like soft matte paper so the works have a dreamy quality almost like silkscreens.
 However, I’ve found that some demand the greater contrast and intensity of more traditional photographic papers.
 In addition, I try to avoid anything between viewer and image, so I rarely use glass or acrylic.

 Thus far, my subjects have almost exclusively been landscapes.
-But who knows where my path leads…
+But who knows where this path leads…

 The use of blur is central to my technique.
-It takes away the visual detail and sharpness that our eyes tend to crave and thus draws attention as our minds try to find clarity that isn’t present.
-At the same time, blur damps down distracting details, thus allowing what’s truly essential to emerge, gently yet powerfully.
+It takes away the visual detail and sharpness that our eyes tend to crave and thus draws attention as our minds seek out what actually isn’t present in the image.
+At the same time, blur damps down distracting details, thus allowing what’s truly essential to emerge gently yet powerfully.

-I use composite images to provide contrast and complementarity, tension and release, oneness and separateness, all of which contribute to a coherent whole.
+I use composite images and collage to provide contrast and complementarity, tension and release, oneness and separateness, all of which contribute to a coherent whole.

 These works present well at large, even architectural, scale; yet they are also remarkably powerful when small.
-I have learned that when a viewer is too close (or the image too large), the panels dominate while the background fades almost into non-existence.
-With distance, though, the background comes alive, resolving into a landscape with its own meaningful role in the composition.
+I have learned that when a viewer is close (or the image large), the panels dominate while the background fades almost into non-existence.
+With distance, the background comes alive, resolving into a landscape with its own meaningful role in the composition.
 Distance also enhances the interplay between panels.
-As a result, a large image placed in a medium-sized room may lack impact, whereas a smaller piece similarly located truly can sing.
-My feeling is that with a piece that’s 24″ across, it’s best to make sure that viewers can stand 10 or so feet away.
+As a result, a large image placed in a small space may lack its full impact; a view may experience it up close but never be able to back off from it sufficiently to appreciate its full range of moods.
+My feeling is that with a piece that’s 24″ across, it’s best to make sure that viewers can enjoy it up close and also from at least 10 or so feet away.
 I hope that viewers are inclined to study my works closely and that they also have the opportunity to back off enough to experience each piece’s full impact.

 My images are meant to be physical objects, printed rather than presented on a monitor.
 I like soft matte paper so the works have a dreamy quality almost like silkscreens.
 However, I’ve found that some demand the greater contrast and intensity of more traditional photographic papers.
 In addition, I try to avoid anything between viewer and image, so I rarely use glass or acrylic.

 Thus far, my subjects have almost exclusively been landscapes.
-But who knows where my path leads…
+But who knows where this path leads…

 Copyright © 2024 David Rabkin